ntschaef/radical_civility/radical_civility.md

 Acknowledging that civility will have base exclusionary support and an objectification that radicality is incapable of developing, without support the critique is a wasted effort.
 In contrast, radicality has two advantages over civility: consistency and inclusivity.
 Radicality exists only as a critique of civility’s defense, it serves no other purpose, therefore - unless it succeeds in weakening civility - it will always exist.
 Additionally, the “civil” minded are not excluded from being sympathetic to the radical cause and can actually work from within to show that radicality can succeed while allowing civility to serve its purpose.
 On its own, the persistent critique will simply be an irritation to the community, but - when joined with the second - a sympathetic critique will consistently get stronger until civility is forced to adapt or lose it’s community.

 The allegiance with the civil minded is not without consequence.
 Any person that is willing to support another plight without gaining benefit from it cannot voice accurately the needs or the full criticism.
 Due to perception bias, even if the person once suffered due to similar situations, the inability to know the current conditions combined with the adoption of civil objectivity will render their experience inadequate.
 For better or worse, this also causes many radical communities to be influenced by the stronger local civility and the critique will morph into a less disruptive judgment which - for the most fringe groups - will result in a frustrating disempowerment of the harsher critique.

-<h4>Constructed Consent</h4>
+Constructed Consent
 The contrast between civility and radicality are inherently at odds, so - unless a community is to fracture - there must be a means of balancing the critique with the civil dependency.
 The solution can be found in the community conversation that incorporates both of them.
 Within the metaphysical realm, if civility can be compared to the walls surrounding a community and radicality a battering ram, then constructed consent would be the structural integrity of the walls.
 While civility will attempt to dictate the conversation - as is its purpose - it is ultimately empowered by the will of the people.
 So if radicality’s critique is persuasive enough to the community, the specific defense being attacked will lose that empowerment.

 It is improbable that anyone can predict this chaotic flow of unknowable legacy mutations and the constant fluctuation within community perception.
 In the future - with further understanding of how legacies thrive - it may be the case that constructed consent can be dissected further, but for now only a few superficial points will be presented:

-* Constructed consent will never abandon civility’s core legacy, no matter how large the community can become
-* Only the legacies considered civil can influence the constructed consent
-* The more support radical consent has, the more civil consent will need to change.
+Constructed consent will never abandon civility’s core legacy, no matter how large the community can become Only the legacies considered civil can influence the constructed consent The more support radical consent has, the more civil consent will need to change.

 As already established, civilities have historic foundations that generated an established cache of metaphysical resources (laws, morality, etc).
 These will fundamentally support and be dictated by core legacies.
 As constructed consent adapts to new legacies (both internal mutations and external discovery), the shift in boundary of civil acceptance is primarily dependent on how it affects the gain or loss in resource objectification.
 If a legacy is introduced that allows access to a large population but causes foundational resources to become subjective, constructed consent will likely consider this a loss.
 In contrast, if radicality introduces a legacy that can already be included with no alteration to the metaphysical resources, then constructed consent will shift the civil boundary without recourse.
 In summary, including additional legacies is not a zero-sum-game.

 It should follow that legacies with no community support will be irrelevant to constructed consent since there can be no effect on the confidence that the civil defenses (i.e. mythology and institutions) depend on.
 These external legacies are forced to develop their own civility which will attempt to compete for the community (either through ideological competition or material destruction).
 Due to the risk of becoming fringe, the legacies most susceptible to the ideological competition will become radical and constructed consent will be influenced.

 For the situation in which constructed consent evaluates the inclusion of the new legacy as not worth the objective strain on the resources, the civil competition will continue.
 The radical legacies will have to evaluate the better position: remaining under the fringe protection of the more objectified civility or assuming the new civility which offers a more native and fundamental protection.
 Recursively as long as the radicality continues to appeal to fringe communities, the civility will slowly suffer with the radical critique gaining support and the opposing civility becoming more objective.
 If constructed consent determines that inclusion of the new legacy (and castration the opposing civility) has the risk of rendering the current civility completely subjective, the growing external civility will eventually overtake the community and the weakened civility will be absorbed forcing it to become submissive to a new mythos.

-<h4>Civil Radicality</h4>
+Civil Radicality
 At this point I would like to take a moment to recognize that the discussion so far has been intentionally abstract and theoretical.
 Unless discussed as an alien idea, the experience of the reader would fundamentally alter the way they perceived it.
 With that in mind, I would like to take a moment to express my appreciation for considering how legacy utilizes civility, radicality, and the conversation surrounding it.
 Before moving on to a more practical discussion, there is a request: please take a moment to consider how this metaphysical competition of constructing an objective reality is influencing you [the reader] even now.

 This is an earnest plea, the writing will still be here when you are done.
 Take at least a 2 minutes pause to consider your own consciousness and evaluate if the ideas presented so far can coexist with it.